freeCodeCamp/freeCodeCamp/guide/english/typescript/modifiers/index.md

 ```

 ### private
-Sometimes we've to rigid the class member scope from outside, to do this mark member of the class `private`.
-In TypeScript,
-`private` properties couldn't access from outside the class scope.
+Sometimes you want to hide the member scope from outside classes.
+To do this, mark member of the class `private`.
+In TypeScript, `private` properties can't be accessed from outside the class scope.

 ```typescript
 class Tree {